 “We judge that Iraq has continued its weapons of mass destruction (WMD) programs in defiance of UN resolutions and restrictions.
 Baghdad has chemical and biological weapons as well as missiles with ranges in excess of UN restrictions; if left unchecked, it probably will have a nuclear weapon during this decade.”

 There is a little room for error or future clarification/modification, but not much.
-Even if you are “thisclose” to a definitive judgment, it’s a healthy habit to leave room in your analytical products for the unexpected.

 “The body of the NIE contained several qualifiers that were dropped in the executive summary…As the draft NIE went up the intelligence chain of command, the conclusions were treated increasingly definitively.”